-In the end of the original Chinese version of Big Breasts and Wide Hips, Shangguan Jintong simply buried the dead body of his mother in a damp grassland on the edge of the marshland and to guard his mother to rest in peace, he refused an official’s requirement of digging the body out to send to the crematorium for cremation (Mo, 2011: 443-444).
-When Jintong suffered from stomach as a result of hunger, he found there were a crowed of flowers exuding sweet fragrance behind the comb of his mother, among which there was one in dim-red.
-He crawled forward a few steps, reached out his hand and grabbed the flower, and stuck it in his mouth after appreciated a short moment (Mo, 2011: 446).
-By this, the novel echoes the reality, like Mo Yan’s mother after passed away, the mother’s body in the novel finally also “merged with the damp earth around it”, returning to where she had belonged to and to nourish more life from the earth.
+In the end of the Chinese original of Big Breasts and Wide Hips, Jintong simply buries the dead body of his mother in damp grassland on the edge of marshland.
+To let his mother to rest in peace, he refuses an official’s demand that she be exhumed and cremated (Mo, 2011: 443–444).
+When Jintong’s stomach suffers from hunger, he finds a bunch of sweet-smelling flowers growing behind his mother’s tomb, one of which is pale red.
+He crawls forward and grabs the flower and places it in his mouth (Mo Yan, 2011: 446).
+The novel here echoes reality: like Mo Yan’s mother after she passed away, the mother’s body in the novel finally “merges with the damp earth around it,” returning to where she belongs to nourish more life out of the earth.

-Risking herself, Ora consequently accompanies Sami driving in his taxi a sick baby boy, an illegal Palestinian resident, to a provisional medical care operated illegally; by such “civil disobedience”, the morality is determined by Ora’s inner certitude rather than by accepted notions of good and evil (Alphandary, 2014: 198).
-In the hospital, a woman waiting in the sheds, endangered herself without any question, breast fed the sick boy in an extreme attempt to save his life (p100).
-In this respect, without assessing the danger involved, both mothers, like the earth, devoted themselves to save the boy who factually has no relation to them.
-It thus is consistent with what Sara Ruddick proposed, “mothers are not identified by fixed biological or legal relationships to children”; they are “people who see children as “demanding” protection, nurturance…; they attempt to respond to children’s demands with care and respect rather than indifference or assault” (1989: xi).
+Risking herself, Ora consequently accompanies a sick baby boy, an illegal Palestinian resident, in Sami’s taxi to an ad hoc medical facility operated illegally.
+Through such “civil disobedience,” Ora’s morality is determined by her inner certitude rather than accepted notions of good and evil (Alphandary, 2014: 198).
+A woman in the hospital breastfeeds the sick boy in a desperate attempt to save his life, though she places her own in danger.
+Regardless of the danger to themselves, both mothers, like the earth, devote themselves to saving the boy who has no relation to them.
+It thus is consistent with what Ruddick proposes: “[M]others are not identified by fixed biological or legal relationships to children,” but are “people who see children as demanding protection, nurturance…they attempt to respond to children’s demands with care and respect rather than indifference or assault” (1989: xi).

 Conclusion

-By comparative reading, it can be concluded that the two male authors inherit the tradition of “women write family, men write war”, but meanwhile challenging it by combing their respective nation’s historical events, mostly wars, with personal family life together.
-Woman are presented as a symbol of balance and control in times of chaos, presenting mother-figure as the representative of mental stability and physical strength in hardships and sufferings, focusing on their protective as well as self-sacrificial instincts in times of uncertainty and danger.
-In light of Biti’s statement of trauma theory, we found that, as men writing women, both writers choose to glorify women through the mothers’ bravery and fortitude facing trauma got from ordinary life experiences and from wars, while comparing them to the earth/land to sacrifice themselves and hold universal love as long as they are not defeated by ill-fate.
+Through comparative reading, we can conclude that both male authors continue the tradition of “women write family, men write war,” but also challenge it by combining historical events, mostly wars, with personal family lives.
+Women are presented as symbolizing balance and control in times of chaos, as mother-figures that represent mental stability and physical strength in the face of hardship and suffering, being instinctively protective and self-sacrificing in times of uncertainty and danger.
+As men writing about women, both choose to venerate women by depicting the mothers’ bravery and fortitude in the face of trauma during war and peace, while also comparing them to the earth, sacrificing themselves and possessing a universal love as long as they are not defeated by ill-fate.